Probabilistic Regular Tree Priors for Scientific Symbolic Reasoning: Introduction

-We propose to deal with the lack of expressiveness of (regular) encodings of priors using formal tree languages \cite{comon2008tree} and suggest an inferencing method that allows for the inclusion of these priors into symbolic regression.
-Since syntactical correctness of equations is ensured with a \textit{ranked alphabet} in a tree language, it is possible to define \textit{expressive} regular languages with: \begin{enumerate*}[label={(\roman*)}] \item compact \gls{pRTE}, and \item closure properties \cite{rozenberg2012handbook} under Boolean operations that allow to easily combine the prior knowledge. \end{enumerate*}
+We propose to deal with these drawbacks of \emph{string grammars} by encoding priors using formal \emph{tree languages} \cite{comon2008tree} and suggest a Bayesian inference method for symbolic regression with it.
+Formal tree grammars can easily be used to \emph{generate trees} and from these trees generate strings, but formal tree grammars cannot be used directly for parsing strings, only for parsing trees.
+For the previous equation, this means that we can not check whether it is syntactically correct, but given it is we can use a finite state machine that assigns it a probability under a prior.
+With these ideas, it is possible to define \textit{expressive} regular languages with: \begin{enumerate*}[label={(\roman*)}] \item compact \gls{pRTE} \cite{weidner2015probabilistic}, and \item closure properties \cite{rozenberg2012handbook} under Boolean operations. \end{enumerate*}

-Tags in markup languages like XML and the branching in computer programs typically admit a tree structure and thus tree languages are applied \cite{comon2008tree} to parse the former and verify the latter.
-To the best of our knowledge, this theory is used to encode Bayesian priors in a scientific symbolic regression setup for the first time in the current work.